-You don't need to pay for scholarship search assistance; the internet offers a variety of free scholarship search sites (see below).
-Use these search engines carefully and thoroughly investigate the services they offer.
+You don't need to pay for scholarship search assistance; the internet offers a variety of free scholarship search sites.
+Use search engines carefully and thoroughly investigate the services they offer.
 Be wary of any entity that guarantees you will be selected for a scholarship.

 Scholarship Universe is a helpful new resource to connect Baylor students to millions of dollars in outside scholarship opportunities.
 Access your account today and start answering questions in a personal questionnaire.
 Based on your answers you will be matched with outside scholarship opportunities in the database tailored to your talents and specific criteria.

 Scholarship search engine sponsored by the U.S. Department of Labor.